Diogo-Paulico/CCtoPDF/README.md

 # CCtoPDF
-Turns two pictures of the CC (Cartão de Cidadão) and turns it into a PDF containing both centered and in a real-life size inserting an optional watermark if supplied, usefull when you need to send a copy of your CC when accepting contracts from service companies.
+Turns two pictures of the CC (Cartão de Cidadão) and turns it into a PDF containing both centered and in a real-life size inserting an optional watermark if supplied, usefull when you need to send a copy of your CC when accepting contracts from service companies.<br>
+The supplied card imaged should have decent quality and should be as trimmed as possible.<br>
+Tested image formats: .jpg, .jpeg, .png

 ## Getting it up and Running